davewasthere/davebeer/_posts/2012-09-18-how-to-love-a-woman.md

 ---
 layout: default
 title: How to love a woman
-description: A quote from Bob Marley about how to love a woman
+description: A quote from Bob Marley about how to love a woman.
+Just a quote from Bob Marley.
 published: true
 ---